Listen to “CHM093:How to Celebrate Advent In Your Homeschool (How We Did It)” on Spreaker.

-This Christmas season was our very first year we’ve chosen to celebrate Advent.
-For some reason I was completely drawn to the idea of reflecting with candlelight on the wonders and joy of the Christmas season.
+This Christmas season was the very first year we’ve chosen to celebrate Advent.
+For some reason, I was completely drawn to the idea of reflecting with candlelight on the wonders and joy of the Christmas season.
+If you are wondering how to celebrate Advent in your homeschool, I invite you to pour up a cup of tea (or coffee) and let’s spend some time talking about this beautiful ceremony together.

 Each Sunday we lit a new candle- one of four, then two of four for the second week, and so forth.
 This week (the week of Christmas) we lit our final candle.

-The first week our candle lighting represented hope or expectation.
+In the first week, our candle lighting represented hope or expectation.

-The third week we focused on the Joy that Jesus brings.
+In the third week, we focused on the Joy that Jesus brings.

 And this week, our final week of Advent we are focusing on the Peace that Christ gives to us as Believers in Him.